lrberge/2024_webscraping/README.md

 The webpage I/we created during the class is in the [website](website/) folder (web page [here](https://lrberge.github.io/2024_webscraping/website/index.html)).
 To publish online the websites we all created, have a look at [Netlify](https://www.netlify.com/): you can publish a website by drag-and-dropping your folder in about 5s!
 (That's pretty impressive tbh.)

-Finally the small exercise with the Member of the European Parliamenent is in the file [webscraping.py](webscraping.py).
+Finally the small exercise with the Member of the European Parliament is in the file [webscraping.py](webscraping.py).

 I hope you enjoyed the class as much as I did and that you've got the key concepts.
 Have fun now!